-The Design Horizons Entrepreneurial Fellows Program is an immersive nine-month learning journey for students passionate about entrepreneurship, innovation, design, and all forms of creativity.
-Created in partnership with the College of Arts & Media, the College of Engineering, Design & Computing, and the Business School, this program provides students an unparalleled opportunity to develop a new creative venture, establish professional networks, and build leadership skills.
+The Design Horizons Entrepreneurial Fellows Program is an immersive learning journey for students passionate about entrepreneurship, innovation, design, and all forms of creativity.
+Created in partnership with the College of Arts & Media; the College of Engineering, Design and Computing; and the Business School, this program provides students an unparalleled opportunity to develop a new creative venture, establish professional networks, and build leadership skills.

 With a focus on inclusivity, social engagement, and innovation, our goal is to empower and launch the next generation of creative industry leaders.
-Any CU Denver undergraduate or graduate student can apply or be nominated by a faculty member or mentor.
-Preference will be given to students from the College of Arts & Media, the College of Engineering, Design & Computing, and the Business School.
+Any CU Denver student can apply.
+Preference will be given to students from the College of Arts & Media; the College of Engineering, Design and Computing; and the Business School.

 As a Design Horizons Fellow, you’ll explore topics in business, team dynamics, and social design to learn what it takes to become a successful creative entrepreneur.
 There are three primary expectations to complete the program.

 Once selected, a Design Fellow’s primary responsibility is to 1) show up, 2) make connections, and 3) grow your network and skill set.
 The curriculum is designed around a central project you’ll develop with a team of 3-4 other Design Fellows.
 Depending on how far you get, there is the opportunity to pitch and launch your new creative venture.
 To complete the program, Design Fellows need to attend:

 Thursday-Saturday, Jan.
 13-15, 2022 (all-day, to be confirmed)